insolar/mainnet/README.md

 brew switch go@1.12
 ```

-This is if you're already using a specific version of via a go@ package.
+This is if you're already using a specific version of the tools via a go@ package.

 ### Install

-This is if you have a specific version of go packahe installed.

 1. Download the Mainnet package: